iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 All files used by the IOTA-Core, the INX extensions, Traefik & co will be stored in a directory called `data`.
 Docker image runs under user with user id `65532` and group id `65532`, so this directory needs to have the correct permissions to be accessed by the containers.
-To create this directory with correct permissions run the contained script:
+To create this directory with correct permissions, run the contained script:

 ```sh
 ./prepare_docker.sh